WeSplit-io/WeSplit/src/docs/AI_INTEGRATION_GUIDE.md

 ## Files Created/Updated

-### New Files:
+### Current Files:
-- `src/services/billDataProcessor.ts` - Main data processing logic
+- `src/services/consolidatedBillAnalysisService.ts` - Main data processing logic
-- `src/services/realBillIntegrationExample.ts` - Integration examples
 - `src/docs/AI_INTEGRATION_GUIDE.md` - This guide

-### Updated Files:
-- `src/services/mockBillAnalysisService.ts` - Now processes real data
 - `src/utils/fallbackDataService.ts` - Added real data processing methods

 ## Testing

 The system is currently set up to simulate receiving real AI/OCR data.
-In `mockBillAnalysisService.ts`, you can see it's already processing the FIVE GUYS data structure you provided.
+In `consolidatedBillAnalysisService.ts`, you can see it's already processing the FIVE GUYS data structure you provided.

 To test with real data:
-1. Replace the mock data in `mockBillAnalysisService.ts` with your actual AI/OCR response
+1. Replace the mock data in `consolidatedBillAnalysisService.ts` with your actual AI/OCR response
 2. Or call `FallbackDataService.processRealBillData()` directly with your data

 ## Next Steps

-1. **Replace Mock Service**: Update `mockBillAnalysisService.ts` to call your actual AI/OCR API
+1. **Replace Mock Service**: Update `consolidatedBillAnalysisService.ts` to call your actual AI/OCR API
 2. **Update Split Screens**: Use the integration examples in your split screens
 3. **Test with Real Data**: Process actual bill images and verify the results
-4. **Customize Processing**: Modify `billDataProcessor.ts` for your specific needs
+4. **Customize Processing**: Modify `consolidatedBillAnalysisService.ts` for your specific needs

 ## Fallback System